 Atienna reached forward and plucked something that had been impaled on a spike.
 Leaning backwards, she inspected it in the moonlight.
 A white petal.

 “It’s a bit strange….” drew Atienna as she held out the petal for them to see.
 “This is a sternblume.
 It only grows—”

 “In the Grünland region of Capricorn,” Otto realized, brows rising.

 Atienna regarded him in surprise for a moment.
 “Yes, exactly, Otto.”
 She moved forward, gently turning over the woman’s hand before she showed them the woman’s polished fingernails.
 Each nail hosted the same design painted white on black.
 “This symbol…”

 “Wait a minute.”
 Wilhelm startled, squinted, leaned closer.
 “I’ve seen that somewhere before, sir.”

-“It’s the trademark for a political organization that was founded inside of Capricorn.
-Just this year, actually.
+“It’s the trademark for a Capricornian political organization.
 Verbundene Augen.”